erasmus-without-paper/ewp-specs-architecture/README.md

 costly, if the number of IDs is large.
-To prevent "DDoS-ing" each other's servers, most `index` endpoints allow the clients to use the `modified_since` parameter, which causes only a small subset of IDs to be returned by the server
-- only the ones that were actually changed since the specified date.
+To prevent "DDoS-ing" each other's servers, most `index` endpoints allow the clients to use the `modified_since` parameter, which causes only a small subset of IDs to be returned by the server (only the ones that were actually changed since the specified date).

 It is RECOMMENDED for all servers to support this `modified_since` parameter.
 By doing so, we are preventing lots of unnecessary network traffic!